Enhancement of non-Stabilizerness within Indefinite Causal Order

+Quantum computing utilizes quantum effects such as entanglement and superposition to achieve quantum advantages, enabling it to perform tasks that are challenging for classical computers~\cite{shor1997faulttolerant,renner2022computational,Wu2021strong,knill2005quantum}.
+For instance, Shor's Algorithm~\cite{Shor1999polynomial} can efficiently factor large integers, a capability that could undermine RSA encryption.
+Recently, advancements in quantum hardware have demonstrated quantum supremacy~\cite{Arute2019} by efficiently completing computational tasks that would take classical computers prohibitively long times to solve~\cite{Zhong2020quantum}.

-Unlike traditional quantum computing, where only quantum states are considered coherent and processed through quantum channels with a fixed order, quantum mechanics allows an indefinite causal setting in which the order of quantum states passing through events can also be in a superposition~\cite{Chiribella_2013, Oreshkov_2012}.
-A prime example of this is the Quantum SWITCH (Q-SWITCH)~\cite{Chiribella_2013}, which employs a control qubit to place the input quantum state in a superposition of two orders: first passing through channel $\cN_1$ and then channel $\cN_2$, and vice versa (see Fig.~\ref{fig:qswitch}).
+Different from traditional quantum computing, where only quantum states are considered coherent and processed through quantum channels in a fixed order, indefinite causal network~\cite{Chiribella_2013,Oreshkov_2012}, which allows the order of quantum states passing through events to be in superposition, has gained widespread attention.
+A prime example of this is the Quantum SWITCH (Q-SWITCH)~\cite{Chiribella_2013}, a two-slot quantum supermap that uses a control qubit to place input states in a superposition of two processing sequences: first passing through channel $\cN_1$ and then channel $\cN_2$, and vice versa (see Fig.~\ref{fig:qswitch}).